cschad2019/CAP6415_F25_project-FineTune-Challenging-Images/README.md

 CPU-only install (if Torch install fails): pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu

-VS Code can’t find Python:
+VS Code cant find Python:
-Use Python: Select Interpreter and pick the repo’s .venv interpreter.
+Use Python: Select Interpreter and pick the repos .venv interpreter.

+Demo video: is placed in demo folder in reposistory I will also attach the video in the submisson.

 Attribution
 PyTorch and torchvision for model/dataloaders.